stephenajulu/ajulusthoughts2/content/post/web-tool-of-the-week-1.md

 1. The UI is dated or should i say it's retro
 2. The transparency tool(and others) require saving before making another area transparent eg if you have a "complex" picture with many different colors , you'll need to tap each color at a time and after each tap you'll need to save.
 The benefit of this is that it prevents ruining the picture the con is it takes quite a while if you have a "complex" picture.

+#### Alternative?
+Pixlr

+Pixlr is an online photo editing app, just like LunaPic.
+They share a similar audience.
+Indeed, LunaPic got a boost in users when Pixlr discontinued their desktop app in 2017.

+Now Pixlr has two apps.
+One is called Pixlr X and it’s targeted at beginners and casual users (the LunaPic crowd).
+Pixlr E is intended for intermediate users and “pros.”

 And that's it for today, cheers🥂 ✌️and stay safe.